Tutorial: Azure Active Directory single sign-on (SSO) integration with DocuSign

 Copy the Service Provider Login URL, and then paste it into the Sign On URL box in Basic SAML Configuration section in the Azure portal.

 Create DocuSign test user

-If you need to create a user manually, contact DocuSign support team.
+If you need to create a user manually, contact the DocuSign support team.

-When you click the DocuSign tile in the Access Panel, you should be automatically signed in to the DocuSign for which you set up SSO.
+When you select the DocuSign tile in the Access Panel, you should be automatically signed in to the DocuSign instance for which you set up SSO.
 For more information about the Access Panel, see Introduction to the Access Panel.